NoamRosenberg/autodeeplab/README.md

 # AutoML for Image Segmentation and Detection
 This is an open-source project of AutoML for object detection & segmentation as well as semantic segmentation.

-Currently this repo contains a pytorch implementation for AutoDeeplab / auto-deeplab.
+Currently this repo contains a pytorch implementation for AutoDeeplab.

 ## Requirements